top of page

 Who qualifies to have their property taxes frozen?

-All seniors qualify when they reach the age of 62 which would qualify them for Social Security if they had Social Security.
+All seniors qualify when they reach the age of 62.
 This includes teachers and railroad workers.

 What is considered to be the primary residence?